archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 Purpose

 - Generate or update one or more documentation articles under `./docs/**` from a relative glob input while strictly honoring the canonical structure and house style.
-Produce human-friendly, instructive content with diagrams, examples, and decision aids.
+Produce human-friendly, instructive, and deep, production-grade content with diagrams, examples, decision aids, and explicit operational guidance.

 Inputs